hassn255/ShopliftNet/README.md

 ## Key Insights

-- Data leakage can drastically inflate performance metrics.
+- Data leakage can inflate performance metrics.
 - Cleaning the dataset via **feature-based similarity** is a crucial step in video ML pipelines.
 - The **R(2+1)D** architecture provides a strong balance between temporal modeling and computational efficiency.

 ## Conclusion

-Complex models are more prone to the effects of **data leakage**, since their higher capacity allows them to memorize patterns rather than generalize.
+Complex models such as **ResNet50 + GRU** are more prone to the effects of **data leakage**, since their higher capacity allows them to memorize patterns rather than generalize.
-After cleaning the dataset, performance normalized, rein
+After cleaning the dataset, performance normalized, reinforcing the importance of **robust data handling** before model evaluation.